What is a Research Paper Outline?

-A research paper outline serves as a systematic framework for your paper.
+An outline serves as a systematic framework for your research paper.
 It's a structured strategy that assists in the organization of your thoughts and ideas before the writing process begins.

 The outline structures out the main sections, subtopics, and supporting details in your research paper.
 In essence, it offers a well-structured and coherent roadmap for the entirety of your paper, maintaining academic rigor and clarity.